 Soft-baked and chewy white chocolate cranberry cookies are studded with sweet chocolate and tart cranberries for a perfectly balanced flavor profile.
 This classic pairing of white chocolate and cranberry makes sense, thanks to the contrast of sweet and tart.

 This easy cookie recipe starts with simple cookie dough.
 An appropriate amount of white chocolate chips and dried cranberries are folded into the dough.
-The soft-baked cookies come out chewy and moist.
+Much like my pistachio white chocolate cookies, the soft-baked cookies come out chewy and moist.

 Like my raspberry white chocolate scones, the sweet-tart flavor profile of these chocolate chip cranberry cookies works wonders.
 The sweet white chocolate levels out the tartness from the dried fruit for a cookie flavor that cannot be beaten.
 Add this easy and DELICIOUS cookie recipe to your holiday collection!